 To assign a keyboard shortcut to this feature:

-- 1 Right-click the Matrox QuickDesk icon ( ) on your Windows taskbar, then click Hot Keys. - 2 Create a keyboard shortcut for the Move All Windows to Primary Display feature.
+- 1 Right-click the Matrox QuickDesk icon () on your Windows taskbar, then click Hot Kevs. - 2 Create a keyboard shortcut for the Move All Windows to Primary Display feature.

-Windows 2000/XP or NT 4.0 -
+Solution Windows 2000/XP -